-server

-is the name or IP address of the name server to query.
-This can be an IPv4 address in dotted-decimal notation or an IPv6 address in colon-delimited notation.
-When the supplied server argument is a hostname, delv resolves that name before querying that name server (note, however, that this initial lookup is not validated by DNSSEC).
+The @server option is a mandatory global option.
+It is the name or IP address of the name server to query.
+(Unlike dig, this value is not retrieved from /etc/resolv.conf.)
+It can be an IPv4 address in dotted-decimal notation, an IPv6 address in colon-delimited notation, or a hostname.
+When the supplied server argument is a hostname, mdig resolves that name before querying the name server.